 My new obsession is cauliflower rice and I have to admit that since you can now find the cauliflower already chopped up and ready to use there is no excuse not to make this.
 I used to have to chop the cauliflower in my processor which was time consuming and I would have to dry it on towels as it was always slightly watery.
 Now it’s available in pre-prepared cauliflower rice packages.
 Both Green Giant chopped cauliflower in a bag as well as at Trader Joe’s.
 The pre-chopped bags come in 16 ounce size bags which is what I used for this recipe.
 You can buy extra bags and keep them frozen!
 It’s wildly popular so grab it while you can and get a few extra bags while you’re at it.
 Of course you can always chop your own if you don’t have access to any of these products.

-This was so delicious and I added chicken this time but you can certainly leave it vegetarian and add more vegetables.
-There are so very many variations on this theme, feel free to go wild with it.
+This was so delicious and I add chicken or shrimp or even tofu .
+Other veggies are great here too like broccoli , kale, whole small pieces of cauliflower etc. There are so very many variations on this theme, feel free to go wild with it.
 It’s a low carb alternative to regular rice and a delicious healthy way to do so.
+Photos of rice bowl with shrimp and kale are here as well.

 1 bag chopped cauliflower rice ( I found Green Giant brand and used it) I used a 16 oz. bag you can use up to 24 oz.
 Or 1 medium head of cauliflower.